MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 == Changelog ==

+= 1.2.2 - January 6, 2019 =
+* Better organize sections and panels.
+* Move new genesis custom logo to header logo section.
+* Add separate Reset and Remove value controls to sliders.
+* Fix GSC global setting for Options or Theme Mods to default properly when not yet set.
+* Add body font setting.
+* Other minor fixes.

 = 1.2.1 - January 2, 2019 =
 * Make sure the line height of the header menu items match the logo when using the fixed shrink header option.